eucalyptus/load-balancer-image/README.md

 Installation and configuration of the eustore tarball
 -----------------------------------------------------

-### Installing the image in your cloud
+### Installing the Load Balancer Image

 You'll need to use the *eustore* tools in order to install the image into your cloud.
-First, copy the eustore tarball that was created when you ran *build-eustore-tarball.sh* to your Eucalyptus Cloud Controller.
+First, copy the eustore tarball that was created when you ran *build-eustore-tarball.sh* to your Eucalyptus Cloud Controller along with the Load Balancer installation script (euca-install-load-balancer).
 Then run the following command:

-    $ eustore-install-image -b <bucket_name> -a x86_64 -s loadbalancer -t eucalyptus-load-balancer-image.tgz
+    $ ./euca-install-load-balancer -t eucalyptus-load-balancer-image.tgz

-### Configuring support for loadbalancing
+### Manually Enabling the Load Balancer

-Now that the image is installed, you'll need to make sure that you configure properties for the load balancer.
-At a minimum you will need to configure the EMI of your load balancer, as well as the load balancer instance type.
+The command above will automatically enable the image you install.
+If for any reason you need to manually set the machine image ID or other Load Balancer parameters, you can use the commands below:

     $ euca-modify-property -p loadbalancing.loadbalancer_emi=emi-12345678
     $ euca-modify-property -p loadbalancing.loadbalancer_instance_type=m1.small